Alluxio/alluxio/docs/en/contributor/Contributor-Getting-Started.md

 to indicate that you are working on the issue.
 You should always assign a ticket to yourself this way before you start working on it, so others in the community know you are working on the ticket.
-The New Contributor issues are created for new contributors to try the whole contribution process, please take only **one** of them.

 Notice that all New Contributor issues on Github are assigned with a number.
 The number can be found after the issue title, like `#123`.